wovo/torsor/readme.md

 # Torsor

-This is a C++ one-header one-class library for expressing and enforcing the difference between relative and absolute (anchored) values, aka torsors.
+This is a very small C++ one-header one-class library for expressing and enforcing the difference between relative and absolute (anchored) values, aka torsors.
+Much like a unit system, this library uses the type system to help you prevent some erroneous operations.
+It can also help to make an API simpler and more elegant.
+By design, it has no runtime impact.

 <!---
 ![torsor pokemon card](http://www.mypokecard.com/my/galery/JWOi565xQRaB.jpg)